EeveeMasterA/Pokemon-FireRed-Expansion/README.md

 Have Fun!

-Credits (people and tools that helped make this):
+Credits (people and tools that helped make this/are used for this resource):
 Petuhhh @Yak-Attack on Github
 Smogon learnsets: HoeenHero
 DPE data: Skeli